 Dublin, Ireland with a day trip to Cliffs of Moher and Galway

-The city of Galway was a super cute little town in Ireland.
-If you are making the drive all the way to the Cliffs it’s a must stop as well!
-NOTE: Cliffs are super windy and cold!
+TIP: (Clothing): Cliffs are super windy and cold!
 Wear warm clothes.
 Dublin also rains quiet often even though it may not be cold at all, I wore a long sleeve shirt, lightweight rain jacket and jeans almost every day in Dublin and that worked well.